-The Anterior Crutiate Ligament - The ACL lies deep within the knee joint and provide significant stability to the joint.
-For atheletes especially, it is one of the most commonly injured and discussed ligament in knee joint.
+The ACL lies deep within the knee joint and provides significant stability to the joint.
+For athletes especially, it is one of the most commonly injured and discussed ligaments in the knee joint.

-The Posterior Crutiate Ligament - The PCL connects the back of the tibia to the femur and stops the shinbone or tibia from moving backwards in relation to the knee.
+The PCL connects the back of the tibia to the femur and stops the shinbone or tibia from moving backward in relation to the knee.
 It is an extremely tough and resilient ligament.
 At nearly twice the size of the ACL, a lot of force is required to completely rupture the PCL.

 MCL & LCL, stabilize the side to side movement of the femur in relation to the knee.
 The MCL is also a commonly injured ligament.
 It is found on the inside of the knee joint and connects to the top of the shinbone, or tibia, and to the bottom of the thighbone or femur.
 The LCL also connects the tibia and femur but is found on the outside of the knee.

 Articular Cartilage is a special connective tissue that is slippery and limits friction between the knee bones

-The medial and lateral meniscus are the wedge shaped pads within the kneethat act as shock absorbers to help suck up impact to the knee joint.
-Tears to the meniscus can result pain and mobilty issues.
+The medial and lateral meniscus are the wedge-shaped pads within the knee that act as shock absorbers to help suck up impact to the knee joint.
+Tears to the meniscus can result in pain and mobility issues.

 Check out our infographic below for a visual breakdown of the anatomy of the human knee: